 Also the former President of Dogri Sanstha, Jammu, Prof. Magotra has strived hard and ensured a wholesome growth and development of Dogri literature keeping pace with the fast technological strides.
 At present, Prof. Magotra is the Member of Executive Council and Convener of Dogri Advisory Board of Sahitya Akademi, New Delhi.
 Making use of his expertise in Physics and computers, Prof Mangotra has actively contributed towards the translation and adoption of nine Computer Software tools from English to Dogri language and an online Dogri-English-Dogri Dictionary.
 He has also translated and prepared Course on Computer Concepts in Dogri, an IT Literacy Programme for Masses in Collaboration with DOEACC, J&K.

 Padma Shri recipient Balwant Thakur is one of the most creative theatre directors of India.
-Decorated with the highest Indian honor in performing arts i.e, Sangeet Natak Akademi Award for Direction in theatre, Mr Thakur is credited for being the youngest theatre director of India who has participated in over 200 National Theatre Festivals as director, which is a record in the country.
+Decorated with the highest Indian honor in performing arts i.e, Sangeet Natak Akademi Award, he is credited for being the youngest theatre director to participate in over 200 National Theatre Festivals.

-Known as a magic man of theatre, his outstanding visual poetics on stage like ‘Ghumayee’ ‘Bawa Jitto’ ‘Suno Eh Kahani’ ‘Chauraha’ and ‘Mahabhoj’ have vibrated the theatre scene of North India.
-Credited for bringing Dogri theatre in the National and International limelight, he has been highly instrumental in creating a new cultural renaissance in the State of Jammu and Kashmir.
+Known as the magic man of theatre, his outstanding visual poetics on stage like ‘Ghumayee’ ‘Bawa Jitto’ ‘Suno Eh Kahani’ ‘Chauraha’ and ‘Mahabhoj’ have vibrated the theatre scene of North India.
+Credited for bringing Dogri theatre into the national and international limelight, he has been instrumental in creating a cultural renaissance in Jammu & Kashmir.

 Suman Gupta has the distinction of being the first Indian ever to exhibit his works at the UN headquarter in Geneva, Switzerland in a one man show titled “The Mountain Mysteries“ in the year 2002.
 A renowned contemporary realist artist of the J&K, Suman imagines Eden-like places in nature that children & adolescents retreat to & dream of inhabiting.